nehapatlolla/sql-fundamentals/sql.md

 distrose

-## scaling
+## Scaling

-Scaling, in simple terms, refers to the ability of a system, service, or application to handle an increasing amount of work or traffic as demand grows, without breaking or becoming slow or unstable.
+- Scaling, in simple terms, refers to the ability of a system, service, or application to handle an increasing amount of work or traffic as demand grows, without breaking or becoming slow or unstable.

-vertical scaling: More ram, CPU power,storage space, network bandwidth
+- vertical scaling: More ram, CPU power,storage space, network bandwidth

-Vertical scaling involves adding more resources (such as upgrading hardware components) to an existing system to increase its capacity
+- Vertical scaling involves adding more resources (such as upgrading hardware components) to an existing system to increase its capacity

-Horizontal: Adding more computers
+- Horizontal: Adding more computers

-Horizontal scaling involves adding more instances or copies of a system to distribute the workload across multiple machines.
+- Horizontal scaling involves adding more instances or copies of a system to distribute the workload across multiple machines.

-Offices uses which ever is cheaper.
+- Offices uses which ever is cheaper.

-The choice in the office between vertical and horizontal scaling depends on factors such as the nature of the workload, budget constraints, existing infrastructure, and scalability requirements.
+- The choice in the office between vertical and horizontal scaling depends on factors such as the nature of the workload, budget constraints, existing infrastructure, and scalability requirements.

 ### Autoscaling

-Autoscaling solves this problem by `automatically adjusting the number of servers ` or resources allocated to your website based on real-time demand.
+Autoscaling solves this problem by `automatically adjusting the number of servers  or resources` allocated to your website based on real-time demand.
 When traffic increases, autoscaling automatically adds more servers or resources to handle the load.
 And when traffic decreases, it removes unnecessary servers or resources to save costs.

 ### how will you go bankrupt, if autoscaling is on?